 Sugar and corn syrup are heated in large kettles and then vacuum cooked.
 The candy is poured on a cooling table where peppermint and starch are added.
 The starch holds flavor during mixing and prevents stickiness.
 Next, a kneader mixes the flavoring and candy together until it turns a golden brown color.
 Afterwards, it is placed into a puller that turns the candy silky white.
 It moves to a batch former and is made into a log-like shape.

 Finally, it moves to a cutter that snips the candy into strips.
 The candy is kept warm so it will not harden.
 It is placed in wrappers and the heat of the candy shrinks the wrappers.
 The canes move to a crooker, which gives the candy its hook shape.
-The candy canes are placed into a box – also known as a cradle – and are then inspected and shipped throughout the world.
+The candy canes are placed into a box – also known as a cradle – and are then inspected and shipped across the globe.

 Fun facts about candy canes: